dewangsahuji/Free-genai-bootcamp-2025/Sentence_constructor/ChatGPT/prompt.md

 - Do not use romaji when showing japanase except in the table of vacablury
 - Suggest what to do with example
 - Add considerations and next steps .
+- When the student makes attempt , interpret their readings so that they can see waht that is

 ## Formatting Instructions
 The Formatted output will contain three parts :